Best quote ever from a girl riding shotgun: " Do you have some special kind of windshield?"

 Seattle slicksters who buy cheap coffee beans, overroast the bejesus out of them,

-then try to convince people their coffee tastes good.
-Sorry, I tried it
+then try to convince people their coffee tastes good under the principle of:

 (twice!), and I’m not buying the ad campaign, and it, ever again!
 These whackos